smartplaylist/smartplaylist-backend/docs/dev_blog.md

 ## 2022-11-16

 * I am trying to use Apache Ignite as database for selecting data, to make `SELECT` queries faster
-* The idea is to have Apache Ignite as a layer on top od current Postgres only for selects and to sync date once a day
+* The idea is to have Apache Ignite as a layer on top of current Postgres only for selects and to sync date once a day
 * I am working on [use_ignite](<https://github.com/jkulak/smartplaylist-backend/tree/use_ignite>) branch
 * There is a Python client that seems to be up to date and actively developed: <https://github.com/apache/ignite-python-thin-client>
 * There is a acively maintained Docker image: <https://hub.docker.com/r/apacheignite/ignite>